vmsmith/CookBook/rabbit_cacciatore.md

 6. Cook for a couple minutes more, then add the rosemary and the remaining thyme
 7. Add the rabbit back, and cover with tomatoes and bay leaf
 8. Reduce heat to medium low & cover the pan and cook for 35 minutes
+9. Uncover the pan and add the olives
-9. Increase heat to high and cook for several minutes to boil off excess moisture and reduce the sauce
+10. Increase heat to high and cook for several minutes to boil off excess moisture and reduce the sauce
-10. When the liquid has reduced by half, check the seasoning, add salt or pepper to taste, remove from heat and serve
+11. When the liquid has reduced by half, check the seasoning, add salt or pepper to taste, remove from heat and serve
-11. Serve with rice, pasta, or potatoes
+12. Serve with rice, pasta, or potatoes